-How are Irish dance hard shoes made?
+How are Corr's Irish dance hard shoes made?

 How to break in the Corr’s jig shoes?

 As probably all dancers know the toughest thing they need to do after buying a new pair of dance hard shoes is to break them in.
 Dancers got really creative when it comes to breaking in the shoes using various techniques from wearing the shoes all day and more.
 This makes them comfortable for the dancers later, prevents injuries, and of course, makes them softer, flexible, or, in other words, makes the shoes danceable.
 Breaking in the shoes is not a pleasant part of Irish dancing, injuries, bleeding, and blisters are the normality for the first days of dancing.
-Also, it gets difficult sometimes to break in the necessary parts of the shoes, to know which parts of the shoes need more attention and to avoid the taco toes.
-Corr’s Dance Shoes, for example, Corr's Eco Power-Flexi Irish Dancing Jig Shoe is made of very soft leather that diminishes the dancer’s need to break in the shoes.
-Dancers can start dancing immediately without getting blisters, feeling uncomfortable or damaging the shoes.
-Corr’s jig shoes are also crafted using a leather softener that helps stimulate the process and making it easier to break in the shoes while keeping the quality.
+Also, it gets difficult sometimes to break in the necessary parts of the shoes, to know which parts of the shoes need more attention, and to avoid the taco toes.
+Corr’s Jig Shoes, for example, Corr's Eco Power-Flexi Irish Dancing Jig Shoe is made of very soft leather that diminishes the dancer’s need to break in the shoes.
+Dancers can start dancing immediately without getting blisters, feeling uncomfortable, or damaging their shoes.
+Corr’s jig shoes are also crafted using a leather softener that helps stimulate the process and makes it easier to break in the hard shoes while keeping the quality.
 Thus, the process becomes much shorter in time but also easier, since the leather used is soft, and the very essence of breaking in the shoes is to soften the leather.